SETH-Based Lower Bounds for Subset Sum and Bicriteria Path: From SAT to Subset Sum

 Run Lemma~\ref{lem:csp} to obtain CSP instances $\psi_1, \ldots, \psi_\ell$ with $\ell \le 2^{\eps n}$, each with $\hat n = \lceil n /a \rceil$ variables over universe $[2^a]$ and $\hat m = \hat n$ constraints, such that each variable is contained in at most $\lambda$ constraints and each constraint contains at most $\lambda$ variables.
 Fix a CSP $\psi = \psi_i$.
 We create an instance $(Z,T)$ of \SSUM, i.e., a set $Z$ of positive integers and a target value $T$.
 We define these integers by describing blocks of their bits, from highest to lowest.
 (The items in $Z$ are naturally partitioned, as for each variable $x$ of $\psi$ there will be $O_{k,\eps}(1)$ items \emph{of type~$x$}, and for each clause $C$ of $\psi$ there will be $O_{k,\eps}(1)$ items \emph{of type $C$}.)

 We first ensure that any correct solution picks exactly one item of each type.
 To this end, we start with a block of $O(\log \hat n)$ bits where each item has value 1, and the target value is $\hat n + \hat m$, which ensures that we pick exactly $\hat n + \hat m$ items.
 This is followed by $O(\log \hat n)$ many 0-bits to avoid overflow from the lower bits (we will have $O_{k,\eps}(\hat n)$ items overall).
 In the following $\hat n + \hat m$ bits, each position is associated to one type, and each item of that type has a 1 at this position and 0s at all other positions.
 The target $T$ has all these bits set to 1.
-Together, these $O(\log \hat n) + \hat n + \hat m$ bits ensure that we pick exactly one item of each type.
+Together, these $O(\log \hat n) + \hat n + \hat m$ bits ensure that we pick exactly one item of each type (since choosing any duplicate type among the $\hat n + \hat m$ picked items leads to two bits that cancel, leaving just one carry bit, and therefore we could not cover all $\hat n + \hat m$ bits in the target $T$).
 We again add $O(\log \hat n)$ many 0-bits to avoid overflow from the lower bits.

 The remaining $\hat n$ blocks of bits correspond to the variables of $\psi$.
 For each variable we have a block consisting of $\lceil \log (2 \lambda B+1) \rceil = \log B + \log \lambda + O(1)$ bits.
 The target number $T$ has bits forming the number $\lambda B$ in each block of each variable.